 - 3 months to an over 1-year program

 - Good for treating a mild addiction

-- 10 to 12 hours a week
+- Attending treatment sessions 10 to 12 hours a week or as discussed

 The length of time spent in an outpatient program varies from person to person.
 The long-term vs. short-term decision will be based on several factors including:

 At Granite Mountain Behavioral Healthcare, our addiction specialists will help determine which type of outpatient program below is right for you.
 They include the following:

 Individuals diagnosed with more severe cases of addiction usually attend a program several days each week and stay for several hours each day.
 This is known as an Intensive Outpatient Program (IOP).
 Those with mild diagnoses of addiction may only be required to travel to a facility a couple of times each week for an hour or two each visit.
 IOPs typically last three to four months.